ria-ee/X-Road-opmonitor/docs/database_module.md

 db.incident.createIndex({'incident_status': 1, 'incident_creation_timestamp': 1})
 ```

-**Note 1**: Not all indexes are needed for system scripts.
-We create index for every field to allow better results when selecting / filtering records manually.
+**Note 1**: If planning to select / filter records manually according to different fields, then please consider to create index for every field to allow better results.
 From other side, if these are not needed, please consider to drop them as the existence reduces overall speed of [Corrector module](corrector_module.md).

 **Note 2**: Additional indexes might required for system scripts in case of functionality changes (eg different reports).
 Please consider to create them as they speed up significantly the speed of [Reports module](reports_module.md).

+**Note 3**: Index build might affect availability of cursor for long-running queries.
+Please review the need of active [Collector module](collector_module.md) and specifically the need of active [Corrector module](corrector_module.md) while running long-running queries, specifically [Reports module](reports_module.md#usage).

 ## Additional Tools